piglovesyou/graphql-let/README.md

 A webpack loader to import type-protected codegen results directly from GraphQL documents.

+Try [the Next.js example](https://github.com/zeit/next.js/tree/canary/examples/with-typescript-graphql#readme) that integrates graphql-let.

 ## Why it exists

 One of the strengths of GraphQL is [enforcing data types on runtime](https://graphql.github.io/graphql-spec/June2018/#sec-Value-Completion).
 Further, TypeScript and [GraphQL Code Generator](https://graphql-code-generator.com/) (graphql-codegen) make it safer by typing data statically, so you can write truly type-protected code with rich IDE assists.

 To enhance the development pattern, it's necessary to focus on a more specific use-case than what graphql-codegen allows; binding TypeScript (and assuming the use of Apollo-Client and React).
-In the way, graphql-let behaves like a subset of graphql-codegen.
+In the way, graphql-let behaves as a subset of graphql-codegen.

 graphql-let lets you import graphql-codegen results directly per GraphQL documents with TypeScript type definitions by webpack Loader power.